07 Aug Why Hosted Cloud’s Live Call Transfer is a Game Changer for Sales Professionals

-While a hosted VoIP phone system is significantly — and in many cases dramatically — less costly to operate than a conventional landline phone system, the benefits of switching are not just about the bottom line.
+While a hosted cloud phone system is significantly — and in many cases dramatically — less costly to operate than a conventional landline phone system, the benefits of switching are not just about the bottom line.
 Employees also get access to a wide range of enterprise-grade features, such as mobile calling, voicemail-to-email, auto attendant, and the list goes on.

 However, there is a key feature that some employees aren’t familiar with, but once it becomes part of their life they can’t imagine how they survived without it — especially if they work in a sales capacity: live call transfer.

 To understand why live call transfer is such a game changer — and why many sales professionals put it on top of their “most loved feature” list — let’s look at how things (don’t) work with a conventional landline phone system.

 Meet Bill.
 He’s a sales professional who knows how important it is to be responsive, and to ensure that customers enjoy a gap-free “omnichannel” experience — one in which they feel like they’re the most important person in Bill’s life, and nothing else matters but their happiness and success.
 He also knows that more than 50% of customers ultimately choose the seller that responds to them first.